Hoka Mafate X Review | Worth It In 2026?

 During long runs, I found the weight most noticeable on technical climbs and when quick foot adjustments were needed.

-I really believe Hoka prioritized protection and durability over weight savings (remember every shoe can’t be the best at EVERYTHING), which aligns with the shoe’s intended purpose for ultra-distance efforts.
+I really believe Hoka prioritized protection and durability over weight savings (remember every shoe can’t be the best at everything), which aligns with the shoe’s intended purpose for ultra-distance efforts.

 Weight Score: 7/10 (15%)